QuocAnh90/Uintah_NTNU/README.md

 5. Q. A. Tran.
 Coupled CFD-MPM for soil-water-structure interaction.
 The 3rd International Conference on Natural Hazards & Infrastructure  5-7 July 2022, Athens, Greece.

+6. E. R. Sørlie, L. O. Hartnik, Q. A. Tran, G. R. Eiksund.
+Rheological parameters for submarine landslide materials.
+10th International Conference on Physical Modelling in Geotechnics 2022, Daejeon, Korea.

-6. Q. A. Tran.
+7. Q. A. Tran.
 A hybrid MPM-CFD model for simulating earthquake-induced submarine landslides.
 EGU General Assembly 2023 23-28 April 2023
 -----------------------------------
 Master thesis
 1. A. Rogstad.
 Empirical and Numerical Analysis of the Retrogression in the Gjerdrum Landslide.
 (2022).
 Master thesis in Norwegian University of Science and technology.